 Hyperthyroidism, also known as "hyperthyroid disease," occurs when the thyroid gland enlarges and starts producing excess amounts of thyroid hormone (thyrotoxicosis).
 This anomaly is usually caused by a benign tumor on one or both of the thyroid gland's lobes.
-Although thyroid tumors can be cancerous, the chances are only 2% to 5% of malignancy in cats.
+Although thyroid tumors can be cancerous, the chances are only 2 to 5 percent of malignancy in cats.

 Symptoms of Hyperthyroidism in Cats